47degrees/LambdaTestAsync/README.md

 LambdaTest is a small clean easily extensible functional testing library for Scala.
 LambdaTestAsync extends LambdaTest with support for asynchronous testing.

+You should understand the features of the base LambdaTest system before reading the documentation below.

 ## Jar File

 Include LambdaTestAsync jar